KLOQ (band): Pre-Kloq (1993-2010)

 Oz's first project was electro-acid band Empirion.
 Having a major hit with the 12" acid house anthem "Narcotic Influence" Oz and Empirion were Signed by XL Recordings and enjoyed relative commercial success.
 Empirion worked closely with The Prodigy, joining them on one of their tours of Europe and also re-mixing the No. 1 hit Firestarter.
 This appeared on Prodigy's single and vinyl release.
 Front man Dean Goodwin over the years has been in many indie rock bands including the 'Thieves of Time' where he released the single 'More To Give' and the EP 'Scream And Shout' and also featured on some compilation albums.
-Tim is currently endorsed by Warwick (company) and has featured in many bands throughout the years most notably 'British Intelligence' who played on the BBC Introducing at the Reading and Leeds Festivals in 2009.
+Tim is currently endorsed by Warwick and has featured in many bands throughout the years most notably 'British Intelligence' who played on the BBC Introducing at the Reading and Leeds Festivals in 2009.
 Alex Baker is Skindred's current touring drum tech and has also done the rounds, playing in the band Seven Summers which included Matt Cardle.
 Not having a record contract, they distributed their music independently reaching No. 30 on the Official UK Album Downloads Chart, No. 11 on the Official UK Independent Album Charts for week ending 25 December 2010 and No. 1 on the Official UK Independent Album Breakers Charts for week ending 2 December 2010.
 The album's success was mainly a backlash from Matts success on the show.
-The band split in 2010 when Matt won The X Factor (UK TV series).
+The band split in 2010 when Matt won The X Factor.
 Band members Dean, Tim and Alex have crossed paths over the years either being on the same bill and even performing at the same festivals.